 (ii) adequate and appropriate fidelity insurance;

-3.4 In practice, the Regulation Practitioner Officer in Regulation and Enforcement assists the Inspector-General by obtaining this information prior to the committee being formed.
-Applicants will be requested to assist by providing a National Police Certificate.
+3.6 In practice, this information is obtained prior to the committee being formed.
+Applicants will be requested to assist by providing a National Police Certificate and overseas police check if relevant.
 The Inspector-General will undertake checks of the National Personal Insolvency Index and the relevant Australian Securities and Investments Commission database.

-3.5 The applicant will be informed by the Regulation Practitioner Officer should one of these grounds be established.
+3.7 The applicant will be informed should one of these grounds be established.
 If the application is subsequently withdrawn before being referred to a committee the application fee will be refunded.

 4.1 After receiving a properly made application the Inspector-General must convene a committee to consider the application.

-4.2 The committee convened consists of the Inspector-General or delegate as chairperson, a person appointed by the Minister and a registered trustee who has practiced as a trustee for more than five years and is chosen by ARITA.
+4.2 The committee convened consists of the Inspector-General or delegate as chairperson, a person appointed by the Minister (the Attorney-General) and a registered trustee chosen by ARITA who has practiced as a trustee for more than five years.

 4.3 The committee will consult with the applicant to arrange a convenient time and place for the interview.

 4.4 Interviews are recorded electronically and consist of a series of questions.
-These questions will cover a range of technical and ethical issues and responses will be used along with the application and referees comments to assess the applicant’s current knowledge and abilities.
+These questions will cover a range of technical and ethical issues and responses will be used along with the application and referees comments to assess the applicant’s current knowledge and abilities and whether the fit and proper person test is met.
 The list of questions will be provided to the applicant approximately 30 minutes prior to the interview to enable applicants to prepare their responses.
 Some additional questions may be asked to assess the applicant’s depth of knowledge or to clarify answers.
 During the reading time, applicants may consult any printed material including legislation, text books and written notes.
 Applicants are not permitted to access any electronic devices (such as a tablet or laptop) or access their mobile telephone (except in the case of an emergency).
 An AFSA employee will be present in the allocated room during the reading time.

-4.5 During the interview, applicants can refer to the Bankruptcy Act 1966 (including Bankruptcy Regulations 1996 and Insolvency Practice Rules (Bankruptcy) 2016) and the ARITA Code of Professional Practice if needed.
-The questions and any additional questions asked of an applicant are not meant to test the applicant’s memory, but rather allow an applicant to demonstrate to the committee that he or she has the requisite ability and knowledge evidenced in the manner in which they address and identify issues and apply the provisions of both the Act and common law principles relevant to a trustee.
+4.5 During the interview, applicants can refer to the Bankruptcy Act 1966 (including Bankruptcy Regulations 1996 and Insolvency Practice Rules (Bankruptcy) 2016), APES 330, APES 110 and the ARITA Code of Professional Practice if needed.
+The questions and any additional questions asked of an applicant are not meant to test the applicant’s memory, but rather allow an applicant to demonstrate to the committee that he or she has the requisite ability and knowledge and is of good fame and character (i.e. fit and proper) evidenced in the manner in which they address and identify issues and apply the provisions of the Act, common law and ethical principles relevant to a trustee.
 (As to the expected demonstrated knowledge required of a trustee, applicants should refer to paragraph 4.7 below).

 4.6 Should the committee need further evidence of the knowledge and abilities of an applicant, the committee may require the applicant to undertake a written examination.
 This may occur in instances where the committee requires further clarification or information and needs to be satisfied that the applicant has the requisite knowledge.